emberjs/guides/source/configuring-ember/handling-deprecations.md

 You might notice that you have a lot of duplicated messages in your workflow file, like the 3 messages in the above example that start with
 `Accessing 'template' in...`.
 This is because some of the deprecation messages provide context to the specific deprecation, making them different than the same deprecation in other parts of the app.
-If you want considate the duplication, you can use a simple regular expression and a wildcard (`.*`) for the part of the message that varies per instance.
+If you want to consolidate the duplication, you can use a simple regular expression and a wildcard (`.*`) for the part of the message that varies per instance.

 Below is the same deprecation-workflow file as above now with a regular expression on line 11 to remove some redundant messages